jangel01/TuffyAsks/README.md

 -HTML CSS Support

-For live Saas Compiler, you will want to change the output css file to go to the public directory.: https://www.youtube.com/watch?v=V9QvH51XZVM&t=173s Once done you can click watch saas located in the blue footer bar.
+For live Saas Compiler, you will want to change the output css file to go to the public directory: https://www.youtube.com/watch?v=V9QvH51XZVM&t=173s Once done you can click watch saas located in the blue footer bar

 # To run the server:

-Note: Import the database and set your password in app.js before starting the server.: https://www.youtube.com/watch?v=7Cbm5vPQvNI
+Note: Import the database and set your password in app.js before starting the server: https://www.youtube.com/watch?v=7Cbm5vPQvNI
-You can also simply copy and paste the code from tuffyasks.sql and run it directly in workbench as well.
+You can also simply copy and paste the code from tuffyasks.sql and run it directly in workbench as well

 ```npm run devStart ```